skyvers/skyve-dev-guide/_pages/concepts.md

 ### Actions

-An action is how a Java method will be represented to the user within a given view.
+Skyve *Actions* represent behaviours which impact on the state of data within the application.

-Actions are presented as buttons or hyperlinks in the user interface.
+Skyve uses the term *Action* as a generic approach to defining actions the user may take in the application, however they may appear to the user.
+They may be represented to the user as buttons, hyperlinks or called via web API interactions depending on a specific context.

 Default actions include *Create*, *Delete*, *Save*, *Cancel*, *Zoom In* and *Zoom Out*.
 Default actions require no code or code stubs in Skyve